Upstatement/quickshare/README.md

 The jQuery QuickShare function does not require any parameters and all settings are configured through the appropriate markup defined in the HTML.

+To define a link as a share link, add the class attribute `qs-link` to the link tag.

 Here's the simplest example

 ```html